Construction Networking Event in UAE | Technology ConFex

 The real estate sector is at a turning point, driven by cutting-edge innovations, sustainable development, and evolving investment models.
 Explore the key trends and how venture capital is shaping the future from AI-driven property transactions to fractional ownership and the role of blockchain in real estate investments.

-James Dearsley, CEO, Verv
+James Dearsley, Chief Executive Officer, Verv

 Interview: Real Estate in the age of automation: What’s next for developers?

-Imran Farooq, CEO, SAMANA Developers
+Imran Farooq, Chief Executive Officer, SAMANA Developers

-Keynote Panel: Smart, healthy and well-designed: Adding wellness value in communities | residential sector for competitive edge
+Keynote Panel: Smart, healthy and well-designed: Adding wellness value in communities for competitive edge

 The growing emphasis on health and well-being in real estate has accelerated the adoption of solutions that enhance physical and mental well-being across the commercial sector and until now to a much lesser extent, the residential sector.
 This session will explore how technology ranging from AI-driven air/water quality monitoring to optimal lighting, biophilic design integrations and smart noise reductions are redefining the future of healthy living environments now and who is willing to pay for it.